Playing While Black

 Co-topping with my friends solidified my understanding of

-how race informs our play.
-We weren’t just in sync; we shared an inner space
+how race informs us of our play.
+We weren’t just in sync; we shared an inner

-that transcended the conventional teachings of the community.
-It was an organic
+space that transcended the conventional teachings of the community.
+It was an

-connection, steeped in culture, that required no explanation or justification.
+organic connection, steeped in culture, which required no explanation or

 And yes, it was profoundly different—an affirmation of our